 This smoked brisket sandwich is SO GOOD!
 It’s a hearty sandwich using leftover brisket with homemade pickled red onions and other brisket sandwich toppings.
 This smoked meat sandwich is special enough for an impressive dinner.
 It pairs with all kinds of side dishes.
 So if you’re looking for the best BBQ brisket sandwich, read on to find out how to make this amazing treat!

-You can use leftover brisket to make this sandwich or else cook some with this smoked brisket sandwich recipe in mind.
-Then all you have to do is choose your favourite brisket sandwich toppings.
+- Great way to use up leftovers: You can use leftover brisket to make this sandwich or else cook some with this smoked brisket sandwich recipe in mind.
+Then all you have to do is choose your favourite smoked brisket sandwich toppings.

 What is Brisket Exactly?

-This cut of beef comes from the lower chest or breast of a cow.
+The beef brisket comes from the lower chest or breast of a cow.
 Because cattle don’t have collarbones, this meat is highly muscled, meaning it needs to be tenderized correctly.
 Perfectly cooked brisket should be falling apart tender.

 How do you Cook Brisket?